streamnative/pulsar-resources-operator/README.md

 # Overview

-The Pulsar Resources Operator is a controller that manages the Pulsar resources automatically using the manifest on Kubernetes.
+Authored by [StreamNative](https://streamnative.io), this Pulsar Resources Operator is a controller that manages the Pulsar resources automatically using the manifest on Kubernetes.
 Therefore, you can manage the Pulsar resources without the help of `pulsar-admin` or `pulsarctl` CLI tool.
 It is useful for initializing basic resources when creating a new Pulsar cluster.

 Currently, the Pulsar Resources Operator provides full lifecycle management for the following Pulsar resources, including creation, update, and deletion.